Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Simulations

-However, we pay a high price for overdifferencing if $\bar{d}$ is especially large relative to the true value of the long memory parameter, specifically if the difference between $\bar{d}$ exceeds the true value of the long memory parameter by three or more, even when $n$ is large.
+In practice, we may also be interested in the uncertainty of our estimate of the memory parameter $d$.
+For exact likelihood based estimators, Figure~\ref{fig:coverage} shows the coverage of 95\% confidence intervals for the memory parameter $d$, average standard errors of $\hat{d}$, and approximate standard deviations of $\hat{d}$.
+Unsurprisingly, coverage is poor when the true value of the memory parameter $d$ exceeds the maximum value $\bar{d}$.
+Standard errors are larger and 95\% confidence intervals are wider for larger values of $\bar{d}$, especially when $n$ is small.
+Thus, we pay a small price for overdifferencing when we are interested in the uncertainty of our estimate of the memory parameter $d$ when $\bar{d}$, as long as $\bar{d}$ is not too large.
+We pay a high price for overdifferencing if $\bar{d}$ is especially large relative to the true value of the long memory parameter, specifically if the difference between $\bar{d}$ exceeds the true value of the long memory parameter by three or more, even when $n$ is large.
 Specifically, we obtain 95\% intervals with near zero coverage and standard errors that vastly underestimate the variability of $\hat{d}$.
 This is caused by numerical instability of the likelihood when $d \in \left(-0.5 + m_{\bar{d}} - j, 0.5 + m_{\bar{d}} - j\right)$ and $j \geq 4$.
 We evaluate the likelihood in this range by computing the likelihood of a stationary ARFIMA$\left(p, d - m_{\bar{d}} + j, j + q\right)$ model with $j + q$ constrained moving average parameters $\tilde{\theta}_1^{\left(j\right)},\dots, \tilde{\theta}^{\left(j\right)}_{j + q}$ obtained by expanding out $\left(1 - B\right)^j\theta\left(B\right)$.
-Although this corresponds to the likelihood of a stationary process and thus corresponds to a positive definite variance-covariance matrix of the differenced data, we find that the variance-covariance matrix of the differenced data can become numerically positive semidefinite in practice, with eigenvalues that are numerically indistinguishable from zero.
-This leads to failure of the adjusted version of Durbin's algorithm used to evaluate the likelihood, especially when $n$ is large.
-A more detailed exploration of this phenomenon is provided in Section~\ref{sec:app5} of the Appendix.
+This corresponds to the likelihood of a stationary process and thus corresponds to a positive definite variance-covariance matrix, however we find that this variance-covariance matrix can become ill-conditioned when $n$ is large, which leads to failure of the adjusted version of Durbin's algorithm used to evaluate the likelihood.
+This is explored in detail in Section~\ref{appsec:sec9} of the Appendix and is consistent with existing research that finds poor performance of the Durbin-Levinson algorithm for ill-conditioned positive definite Toeplitz matrices \citep{Gohbert1995}.